 I have seen similar kinds of jewelry on basketball players, although not nearly to the degree as in major league baseball.
 Baseball may be a natural sport for such self-expression.
 Ballplayers don’t run up and down the court, sweating, jostling, and careening.
 Neither are they burdened with heavy gear as in ice hockey and football.
 You also wouldn’t see rugby players wear bling for obvious (and painful) reasons.

 Perhaps a new style is emerging, combining baseball with the wider culture.
-After all, chains and baseball caps have been de rigeur among rappers and avant-garde film directors for a while.
+After all, chains and baseball caps have been de rigueur among rappers and avant-garde film directors for a while.
 Why shouldn’t the trend move in the opposite direction?
 We may be on the verge of a new cultural expression.
 Think of it as Las Vegas meets Cooperstown.
 Think, too, of the money Major League Baseball can make from ancillary markets.

 Think of the money you can make.
 This could be the tip of a lifetime.
 Wouldn’t you like to be the guy who invested in a ball cap factory in the nineties?
 Well, here’s your chance to create the next look.
 Just remember.
 You heard it here.